Categories: Interesting Topics

 DID IT WORK: Nope!

-THE RESULTS: Making these caffeine gel pads was pretty cool experiment that made me curious about coffee jello (which, BTW, is a thing), but it made no difference on dark circles — and also made my eyes feel kinda weird.
+THE RESULTS: Making these caffeine gel pads was a pretty cool experiment that made me curious about coffee jello (which, BTW, is a thing), but it made no difference on dark circles — and also made my eyes feel kinda weird.
 I'll have to stick to concealer or go au naturel and wait for people to tell me I look tired.

 Emily Shwake